 Paper shredded is totally recyclable and we welcome it.
 Only one caution, don’t put it in your curbside bin or bring it to a drop-off location on a windy day – you may end up decorating the neighborhood with paper streamers!
 At drop-off locations place shredded paper in the paper container.

 Ugh!
 Ugh!
 Styrofoam is NOT recyclable at all in this part of Ohio.
-Styrofoam packing peanuts, if clean, can be taken to PakMail or Staples for reuse.
-Otherwise all that packing material from shipping boxes and coffee cups, and all the rest are trash!
+Styrofoam packing peanuts and all that packing material from shipping boxes, coffee cups, and all the rest are trash!
 Do not put them in the drop-off recycling containers or curbside bins.

 Television (TV) Sets